gjwdyk/AWS-Lambda-in-CloudFormation/InLine/README.md

 |SystemInput|ap-southeast-1|One of the inputs into the Lambda Function (labelled as "SystemInput", value is AWS Region)|-|
 |UserInput|Just a User's Input Text|One of the inputs into the Lambda Function (labelled as "UserInput")|-|

-Note the value of `LambdaFunction` output, and go to `CloudWatch` > `Log Groups` > `/aws/lambda/ByLambSkeletCF-RandomWordFunction-8lN99BdtUMKK` and click on one fo the event on the list.
+Note the value of `LambdaFunction` output, and go to `CloudWatch` > `Log Groups` > `/aws/lambda/ByLambSkeletCF-RandomWordFunction-8lN99BdtUMKK` and click on one of the events on the list.

 ![CloudWatch's Log Groups](CloudWatchLogGroups.png)

+You can view further in more details by expanding each log item, expecially one with a `Response Body` .
+Below is a log containing the response from Lambda Function back to CloudFormation.

 ![CloudWatch Log on CloudFormation's Call to the Lambda Function](CloudWatchLogCloudFormationCall.png)